Newspapers in Education Series

 -

 Oklahoma has had fourteen flags fly over the state since the Spanish came to the Great Plains.
 The current state flag was officially adopted in 1925.
-It honors more than 60 groups of Native Americans and their ancestors.
+It honors more than 60 tribal groups and their ancestors.

 -

 Corn was first grown more than 7,000 years ago.
 Scientists believe it was developed in Central Mexico.
-Also known as maize, it was eventually adapted and developed, and became a staple for Native Americans.
+Also known as maize, it was eventually adapted and developed, and became a staple for our people.

 -

-A booklet featuring information, history and activities related to Native Americans unique legacy over the past 100 years.
-Prepared as part of the Native American Heritage Month
+A booklet featuring information, history and activities related to our unique legacy over the past 100 years.
+Prepared as part of the Native Heritage Month